coffeepostal/dotfiles/README.md

 ## UserSettings.json
 A backup of my UserSettings.

+## vs-code-extensions.md
+A list of the [Visual Studio Code](https://code.visualstudio.com) extensions that I'm currently using.

 ## vscodestyles.css
 This CSS file is used by [Custom CSS and JS](https://github.com/be5invis/vscode-custom-css) to add some visual flare to the Visual Studio Code interface.